 One of the first things people associate with fasting is weight loss.
 However, whilst it can be an important result, the benefits for both health and wellbeing reach far beyond this alone.
 Here are just some of the benefits of fasting:

 Optimised weight loss

 According to a study by the University of Southern California, even irregular fasting can result in a loss of total body fat without sacrificing muscle mass.
 If you want to lose weight and lose belly fat, fasting could be the key.
-This can be of great benefit not just to normal individuals but also to athletes looking to reach their peak level of fitness.
+This can be of great benefit even to athletes.

 Helps to prevent chronic illness

-By normalising levels of several important substances and the way our bodies react to them, fasting can help to prevent or offset a range of chronic illnesses and conditions including type-2 diabetes, heart disease and high blood pressure.
+By normalising levels of several important substances and the way our bodies react, fasting can help to prevent or offset a range of chronic illnesses and conditions including type-2 diabetes, heart disease, high blood pressure.
 Studies also indicate that fasting can be highly effective in cancer treatment and recovery, although caution is advised.
 Prolonged fasting also supports the regeneration of immune cells to help fight disease.

 According to Dr. Razeen Mahroof, of the University of Oxford in the UK, fasting causes a detoxification process to occur, as toxins stored in the body’s fat are dissolved and removed from the body.
-This results in improved skin and a generally healthier appearance overall.
+This results in improved appearance of the skin.